New results

 Algorithmic foundations

-We revisit the previous seeding methods and formalize their key ingredients (metric used for seed sampling, number of seed candidates, metric used for seed selection).
-This analysis results in casting most of the previous methods into a coherent framework and, most importantly, yields novel families of initialization methods.
-Incidentally, these novel methods exploit a lookahead principle–conditioning the seed selection to an enhanced coherence with the final metric used to assess the algorithm, and a multipass strategy–using at least two selection passes to tame down the effect of randomization.
+In 18, we revisit the randomized seeding techniques for k-means clustering and k-GMM (Gaussian Mixture model fitting with Expectation-Maximization), formalizing their three key ingredients: the metric used for seed sampling, the number of candidate seeds, and the metric used for seed selection.
+This analysis yields novel families of initialization methods exploiting a lookahead principle–conditioning the seed selection to an enhanced coherence with the final metric used to assess the algorithm, and a multipass strategy to tame down the effect of randomization.

 Applications in structural bioinformatics and beyond